Undergraduate International Applicants

 Admission to SUNY Cortland as an undergraduate international student is a two-stage process.
-First, your previous academic background is reviewed to determine if you are academically qualified for admission to the college.
-If you are, your application is then reviewed to determine if you meet the qualifications to receive the Form 1-20 (Student F1 Visa).
-If you meet the requirements for both, you will be fully accepted to the College.
+First, your previous academic background is reviewed to determine if you are academically qualified for admission to the university.
+If you are, your application is then reviewed to determine if you meet the qualifications to receive the Form I-20 (Student F1 Visa).
+If you meet the requirements for both, you will be fully accepted to SUNY Cortland.

 Applicants should submit the application and supporting documents to the college by the following deadlines: